What happens in Oakton when the lease is over?

 When renters break the lease

-Sometimes things happen that require a tenant to break the lease.
-If this happens, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the rental investor.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+Sometimes circumstances arise which make a renter to break the lease.
+When this happens, Nesbitt Realty tries to minimize the impact of this event on the landlord.
+If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the landlord.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the renter 's security deposit, per your lease.